Skip to main content

 Sample Preparation Laboratory

-In recognition of the fact that sample preparation is important in materials characterization, our laboratory has extensive facilities for metallographic, scanning electron microscopy (SEM) and transmission electron microscopy (TEM) sample preparation.
+In recognition of the of the sample preparation importance in materials characterization, our laboratory has extensive facilities for metallographic, scanning electron microscopy (SEM), and transmission electron microscopy (TEM) sample preparation.

 Metallographic and SEM Sample Preparation Facility